logicalgraphs/CryptoCoin/README.md

 ## TODOs:

-* add a transfer protocol for coins (instead of dollars)
+* add a transfer protocol for coins (instead of dollars): STARTED; refactored Transfer to CashTransfer

 * We need to know the best (lowest) average price on a BUY recommendation and the best (highest) average price on a SELL recommendation... and not $0.00.